Mayden-Academy/2019-nodeApi-bondFight/readme.md

 /Bond_Films
 GET

-- Gets all films from database to hydrate card components within card container.
+- Gets all films from database and returns an array of objects.
 - Returns:
 - if GET request is successful
 {'success':true, 'msg':'', 'data':[{id: int, name: string, image: string, release_date: string}]